-Dr. Webb has served as vice president for student development at Olivet Nazarene University since 1994.
-He provides administrative leadership to most areas of student and campus life and reports directly to the University president.
-Over the past decade, he has overseen the growth of campus housing from 1,200 to more than 2,300 students.
+Dr. Webb serves as the Director of Planned and Estate Giving.
+Prior to his current assignment he served as vice president for student development for 27 years where he provided administrative leadership to most areas of student and campus life.
+During his tenure as VP he oversaw the growth of campus housing from 1,200 to more than 2,300 students.

 “My greatest joy in serving at Olivet is the one-on-one opportunities I have to make a difference in the life of a student,” Dr. Webb says.